-In FY2000, one peer-reviewed manuscript is planned:
+In FY2000, two peer-reviewed manuscripts are planned:

 Thedinga, Hulbert, Brown, Halderson.
 Distribution and abundance of forage fish and availability to predators related to oceanographic and physical conditions in PWS.

 This manuscript will compare different species of forage fish and determine how their distribution and abundance determined hydroacoustically and by aerial surveys and availability to predators is related to oceanographic features and physical conditions in PWS such as such as frontal zones, thermoclines, pycnoclines, haloclines, convergences, or major currents.